SovnSkyrim/Aldrnari/Modified Gameplay.md

 Even the [Dev Aveza](https://www.nexusmods.com/skyrimspecialedition/mods/24587), my favourite part of LotD, is in, without being held back.

 ## What the list is
-## Gameplay - Combat | Engarde
+## Gameplay - Combat | SkySA, dodging, AIs and Parrying

-The main combat overhaul of Aldrnari is **[Engarde](https://www.nexusmods.com/skyrimspecialedition/mods/25673) - "Fixing Skyrim's melee combat one tweak at a time"**.

-It is one of the most diverse combat overhauls on Nexus and a really fun one when mastered.
-Here I will describe a few core mechanics, but since it has so many mechanics, I highly suggest reading and watching videos on it (or don't and figure out techniques and mechanics by yourself, at the price of a lot of deaths).

-Unique Mechanics:
-- Stamina Management: It is more similar to the Dark Souls Style; two or three slashes will deplete your full stamina and you wont be able to attack anymore, you will need to back off (and use the walk button) to regenerate a part of it.
-Power Attacks and blocking also depletes it.
-- Power Attacks: It is bound to a third button, detached from your usual click, and it has a cooldown.
-No more power attack spam with a warhammer to kill every bandit.
-- Off-hand: By default, if you have a Sword and a spell on your off-hand, using your left hand key will block and not use the spell.
-This allows dual wield blocking (which is needed in Aldrnari).
-To use the spell in your off-hand, press shift (by default) and your left hand key at the same time.
-- Enemies actually use stamina, so if they spam power attacks, play defensively and wait for the moment to strike!
-- Weapons have different ranges depending on what type they are.
-- Armors have resistances based on their keywords.
-If you use a dagger against steel armor, it obviously won't penetrate the steel.
-The same system applies to you, though, so play smart!
-- [Dodging is extremely important](http://prntscr.com/1i3k35m), the default key is C (when following my MCM Setup) and will only work when weapons are drawn.
-The invincibility frames, also known as iFrames, are generous, and it'll get you out of trouble a lot.

-### Gameplay - Combat | Other Combat Overhauls
+[SkySA](https://www.nexusmods.com/skyrimspecialedition/mods/31390) in a nutshell, it's attack commitment.
+If you attack, you commit to it.
+You also loose stamina.
+It's the core, all animations revolve around it.
+Don't worry though [Everyone's Stamina Matters](https://www.nexusmods.com/skyrimspecialedition/mods/50502) makes it so your enemies are also struggling.
+[Casting Aiming Reloading Impede Movement](https://www.nexusmods.com/skyrimspecialedition/mods/63459) forces you to decide when to cast spells and use your bow.
+It's all commitment now.

+Now to dodge, there's [TK Dodge RE](https://www.nexusmods.com/skyrimspecialedition/mods/56956), to overhaul AI there's [Arena Movement](https://www.nexusmods.com/skyrimspecialedition/mods/53528) and [Distance Based Combat](https://www.nexusmods.com/skyrimspecialedition/mods/60855).
+Finally, to overhaul parrying we got [Strike Obstruction Systems](https://www.nexusmods.com/skyrimspecialedition/mods/53050) combined with [Unblockable](https://www.nexusmods.com/skyrimspecialedition/mods/41294).

-The list doesn't only ship with Engarde!
-Other mods come to make an ever more Dark Souls-inspired combat experience;
+Now for some other mods to make an ever more Dark Souls-inspired combat experience;
 - [ZUPA](https://www.nexusmods.com/skyrimspecialedition/mods/45182) forces 3rd person and plays an animation when drinking a potion, like how there's an animation for Estus in Dark Souls.
-- [Smart Optimal Salves](https://www.nexusmods.com/skyrimspecialedition/mods/42402) is an add-on to ZUPA, so you don't have to go in your inventory to drink a potion!
+- [Hotkey Potions](https://www.nexusmods.com/skyrimspecialedition/mods/60243) is an add-on to ZUPA, so you don't have to go in your inventory to drink a potion!
 - [zxlice BackStab and Parry](https://www.nexusmods.com/skyrimspecialedition/mods/43436) is self-explanatory!
 Backstabs and attacks of opportunity after succesful blocks...
 A really neat add-on.
 - [Heartbreaker](https://www.nexusmods.com/skyrimspecialedition/mods/1847) allows you to rip people's hearts straight from their chest.
 Metal, isn't it?
 - [SmoothCam](https://www.nexusmods.com/skyrimspecialedition/mods/41252) and [True Directional Movement](https://www.nexusmods.com/skyrimspecialedition/mods/51614) for the camera control, so it's actually usable in 3rd person.